braze-inc/growth-shares-lambda-user-csv-import/README.md

 #### Steps Overview

-1. Deploy Braze's publicly available CSV processing Lambda from the AWS Serverless Application Repository (SAM)
+1. Deploy Braze's publicly available CSV processing Lambda from the AWS Serverless Application Repository
 2. Drop a CSV file with user attributes in the newly created S3 bucket
 3. The users will be automatically imported to Braze